maayanzahavi/YouTubeProject-Server/README.md

   ```

 * Open MongoDB on your computer.
   __Notice:__  a JavaScript script will automatically run and initialize the DataBase when you first run the server.
 Please make sure you don't have other collections named Users, Videos,    or Comments.

+## See the web application
 * Run the server using npm start.
 * On your browser search for: http://localhost:{port_number} (the same port number you chose in earlier).